Kitura/Kitura-Session/README.md

 We love to talk server-side Swift, and Kitura.
 Join our [Slack](http://swift-at-ibm-slack.mybluemix.net/) to meet the team!

 ## License
 This library is licensed under Apache 2.0.
-Full license text is available in [LICENSE](LICENSE.txt).
+The full license text is available in [LICENSE](LICENSE.txt).